qwertie/ecsharp/ecs/for-normal-coders.md

 public string Address => _address;
 ~~~

 And I planned to implement so-called string interpolation like `$"Hello $_name!"`.
-C# 6 got all of these features, with exactly the same syntax I was using (or, in the case of string interpolation, planning to use).
-We can only hope that MS eventually adds all the features of EC# to plain C#!
+C# 6 got all of these features, and we can only hope that MS eventually adds all the features of EC# to plain C#!

 Triple-quoted strings
 ---------------------